poppopjmp/spiderfoot/correlations/README.md

+# What's New in Correlations (2025 Update)

+- **New Correlation Rules:** Added rules for Fofa, RocketReach, and ZoomEye exposed services/contacts, and more.
+- **Advanced Analysis Methods:** The engine now supports additional analysis methods such as `outlier`, `first_collection_only`, and `match_all_to_first_collection`.
+- **Improved Error Handling:** If a rule contains syntax errors, SpiderFoot will now skip the invalid rule and continue loading others, providing detailed error messages at startup.
+- **Rule ID and Filename:** The `id` field in each rule must exactly match the filename (excluding `.yaml`).
+- **Terminology Consistency:** All references to rule components now use consistent terminology (e.g., "collections", "aggregation").

+---

 ## Background

 SpiderFoot’s goal is to automate OSINT collection and analysis to the greatest extent possible.
 Since its inception, SpiderFoot has heavily focused on automating OSINT collection and entity extraction, but the automation of common analysis tasks -- beyond some reporting and visualisations -- has been left entirely to the user.
 The meant that the strength of SpiderFoot's data collection capabilities has sometimes been its weakness since with so much data collected, users have often needed to export it and use other tools to weed out data of interest.